dmpe/SemesterProject/README.md

 SemesterProject
 ===============

-This is repo for semester project in SS2015
+This is repo for semester project in SS2015.

+### Content:

+- Final R Markdow ioslide presentation
+- Code scripts for our project

+### Authors:

+- Me